thegfmachado/use-typewriter/README.md

 ## 🔧 Usage

 In any React component, import `useTypewriter`, then call it like any other [hook][hooks].
-The returned `typewriter` instance will update every second with the remaining time.
+The returned `TypewriterInstance` works like a chainable actions queue, it means you can combine actions like write, stop or delete.
+Just don't forget to call `start()` as the last chain method.

 ```typescript
 import React, { useRef } from 'react';